-- A \$250 cancellation fee will be applied to all Contract cancellations, withdrawals and evictions; - Winter session residents who withdraw after November 15, 2022 will forfeit the \$500 Term 2 deposit.
-Any other payments towards Term 2 will be refunded. - Residents who withdraw based on a medical reason, and who have provided appropriate medical documentation as determined by Residence Services acting reasonably, are exempt from the 60 day notice and 60 day payment requirement.
+- A \$250 cancellation fee will be applied to all Contract cancellations, withdrawals and evictions; - Winter session residents who withdraw between November 16 and December 21, 2023 for Term 2 will forfeit the \$500 Term 2 deposit.
+Any other payments towards Term 2 will be refunded. - Winter session residents who withdraw after December 21, 2023 are required to submit a withdrawal form a minimum of 60 days prior to departing. - Residents who withdraw based on a medical reason, and who have provided appropriate medical documentation as determined by Residence Services acting reasonably, are exempt from the 60 day notice and 60 day payment requirement.
 Medical documentation must be received by Residence Services at the time of notice of withdrawal or no later than 30 days after submitting the Withdrawal Application Form. - If you move out prior to your stated departure date, no additional refund is given.
 Furthermore, by returning the room keys to the Craigdarroch Residence Office, you give permission for the immediate occupancy of the room with no additional refund; - The University may, in its sole discretion, apply the Security Deposit to residence fees or any other amounts owing under this Agreement, including charges for repairing damage, cleaning, or lock changes.
 The Security Deposit will be issued by Residence Services within 90 days of your move out date less any deductions made by the University. - Any sanctions or restrictions applied to a resident due to violation of Residence Standards or any other University rules, polices or procedures may remain in effect until the natural end of the contractual term or subsequent contractual terms.
 Residents who withdraw from their Accommodation during an investigation into a violation of resident standards and regulations may still be subject to investigation under applicable university policies and procedures.